 - Is there a suitable book we can read about womanhood and preparation for marriage?

-- Remind then to set their own clocks for “Rise and Shine” ~ the next new habit
+- Remind then to set their own clocks for the morning.

 Promote ~ (together with your child)

 - Present the new good habit.
 Use positive words and friendly body language.
 Aim for your child’s heart and keep it intimate and non-threatening.

 - Keep the focus positive and avoid blame, shame or guilt.

 - Keep it simple.
 I find it is good to have a 1-word name for the habit.
 This prevents nagging and tedious explanations.